silverfin/silverfin-cli/README.md

 export SF_API_SECRET=...
 ```

+### Host

-In case you need to use a different host, you can also set it up as an environmental variable.
+In case you need to use a different host, you can set it up by using the command `silverfin config --set-host [url]`.
 By default it would be `https://live.getsilverfin.com`.

+It is also possible to set it up as an environmental variable, but this has been deprecated and will be removed in future versions.

 ```bash
 export SF_HOST=...